Hot, Humid Weather Forecast For Sindh - UrduPoint

 Hot, Humid Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 1st Jul, 2024) Pakistan Meteorological Department on Monday predicted hot and humid weather in most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 2nd Jul, 2024) The Pakistan Meteorological Department on Tuesday predicted hot and humid weather in most parts of the Sindh province during the next 24 hours.

+However, partly cloudy weather is predicted in the coastal areas of the province.

 Recent Stories